 When filing a police report, be sure to provide detailed information about the other driver’s vehicle, including the make, model, color, and license plate number (if known).
 You should also provide any other pertinent details about the accident, such as the time of day and any witnesses who may have seen what happened.

-The attorneys at Smith Jordan in Greenville, SC are dedicated to helping accident victims navigate the complexities of the legal system and get the compensation they deserve.
+The attorneys with Smith Jordan in Greenville, SC are dedicated to helping accident victims navigate the complexities of the legal system and get the compensation they deserve.
 Our experienced personal injury lawyers can help you understand your rights and fight for justice on your behalf.